 If one of the candidates in an election or one side of a referendum question, requests a recount and there are enough challenged ballots to affect the outcome of the election, then the challenged ballots in that district will be segregated, and the basis for each challenge may be determined by the appropriate authority designated by statute or by state or federal constitution.

-Status of Provisional Ballots for the November 8, 2016 General/Referendum Election:
+Status of Provisional Ballots for the November 3, 2020 General Election:

 Rules Related to Recounts:

 - Ch.
 502, Rules Governing the Conduct and Procedures for Election Recounts PDF | Word

 - Ch.
 550, Rules for Determining Voter Intent PDF | Word